Uniplast/Arduino/BlinkM/README.txt

 This library allows users to control the BlinkM RGB LEDs with relative ease.
-Here's the link to the BlinkM site: http://thingm.com/products/blinkm/ This library should be compatible with all Arsuino boards, including the Due.
+Here's the link to the BlinkM site: http://thingm.com/products/blinkm/ The PDF data sheet for these lights can be found here: http://thingm.com/fileadmin/thingm/downloads/BlinkM_datasheet.pdf This library should be compatible with all Arsuino boards, including the Due.

 To use this library, declare a BlinkM control object like this: